Gurusuresh/Gurusuresh/README.md

 - 👋 Hi, I’m @Gurusuresh
-- 👀 I’m interested in Learning New Things
+- 👀 I’m passionate about learning new things, especially in the field of data engineering.
 - 🌱 Currently exploring new ways to understand and analyze data more efficiently.
 - 💻 I'm a Junior Data Engineer with experience in Python, SQL, Azure, and Power BI.
 - ✨ Actively seeking new job opportunities that align with my skills and growth.
 - 📫 How to reach me (ambatigurusuresh88@gmail.com)